Mikadore/cpp-papers/partial-classes.md

 ### In Practice
-Since we aren't changing the semantics of any of the classes (except deleted non-critical methods), it is fair to say that all of the (implementer *and* user) experience gathered as part of Hosted applies the same to Freestanding.
+Since we aren't changing the semantics of any of the classes (except deleted non-critical methods), it is fair to say that all of the (implementer *and* user) experience gathered as part of hosted applies the same to freestanding.

-The only question is, whether these classes are compatible with Freestanding.
+The only question is, whether these classes are compatible with freestanding.
 To which the answer is yes!
 For example, the [@ETL] offers direct mappings of the `std` types.
 Even in kernel-level libraries, like Serenity's [@AK] use a form of these utilities.